BIBLE CHRONOLOGY

 In other words, the extra-biblical data is put ahead of the Scriptures, and the sure word of prophecy is made to play second fiddle to the records of man.
 This is why I stated at the outset that what is usually presented as "Bible Chronology" is, upon closer inspection, no such thing.

-Therefore the duration of the Persian Empire, from the first year of Cyrus till its conquest by Alexander in 333BC (3637AM), was about 155 years, not 205 years as suggested by Ptolemy's Canon.
-This would mean that if Ptolemy's list of Persian rulers is correct as far as the names are concerned (which it probably is), then there must have been a number of co-regencies of Persian rulers to explain this reduction of regnal years.
-The reason that Ptolemy's list is probably correct in regard to the names of the Persian rulers, is because he records a total of ten such rulers which corresponds with the ten silver fingers on the Daniel 2 statue of Gentile powers that ruled Jerusalem.
+Therefore, the duration of the Persian Empire from the first year of Cyrus until its conquest by Alexander in 333BC (3637AM) was about 156 years, not 205 years as suggested by Ptolemy's Canon.
+This would mean that if Ptolemy's list of Persian rulers is correct as far as the names are concerned (which it probably is), then there must have been a number of co-regencies of Persian rulers to account for this reduction of regnal years.
+The reason that Ptolemy's list is probably correct in regard to the names of the Persian rulers, is because he records a total of ten such rulers, which corresponds with the ten silver fingers on the Daniel 2 statue of Gentile powers that ruled Jerusalem.
 See "DANIEL 2 - INTERPRETATION ERRORS" for more on this.

 Who is the Biblical Artaxerxes?